Allytendai/Flutter-Notes-app/README.md

 # 📝 Notes App (Flutter)

 A simple and elegant **Notes App** built using **Flutter** that allows users to create, edit, and delete notes locally.
-This project was developed as part of a comparative study into **mobile app frameworks** for my dissertation project.
+This project was developed as part of a comparative study into **hybrid mobile application frameworks** for my dissertation project.

 ---